yockii/truffle-hdwallet-privkey-provider/README.md

     ropsten: {
       // must be a thunk, otherwise truffle commands may hang in CI
       provider: () =>
-        new HDWalletProvider(privKey, "https://ropsten.infura.io/<Your Infura Key>"),
+        new HDWalletProvider(privKeys, "https://ropsten.infura.io/<Your Infura Key>"),
       network_id: '3',
     }
   }